 - A description of the dog(s) (size, breed, color, etc.), if known

-- The exact time and date the dog was causing a disturbance (download the record sheet here)
+- The exact time and date the dog was causing a disturbance (downloading the barking dog incident log)

 - Your name, address and phone number (Indicate at the time of your call if you would like the complaint to be anonymous.)